susannawinkelbauer/StraitFlux/README.md

 Alternatively ou may download all needed packages by e.g. running: `conda create -n StraitFlux python=3.11.6 xarray netcdf4 xesmf xmip tqdm matplotlib dask` <br>

 # Usage and testing
-`Examples.ipynb` contains some easy examples to get started with the calculations (written fro a UNIX-environment).
-Data files used in the notebook may be downloaded via ESGF (https://esgf-node.llnl.gov/search/cmip6/).
+`Examples.ipynb` contains some easy examples to get started with the calculations (written fro a UNIX-environment). <br>
+Data files used in the notebook may be downloaded using `Download.ipynb` via ESGF (https://esgf-node.llnl.gov/search/cmip6/) for CMIP6 and the Mercator Ocean OpenDAP system for reanalyses.

 # Attribution